raphaelisaac/Symmetry-Sync/README.md

 The original purpose of this study is to prove wrong one of the assumption of the Standard Model of particles, the conservation of the leptonic flavor.

 Quoting Shikma:
-"Using the data collected by the ATLAS experiment, we are looking for evidence for physics beyond the SM."
+"Using the data collected by the ATLAS experiment, we are looking for evidence for physics beyond the SM.
+We search for lepton flavor violating decays of the Higgs and Z bosons"

 For more details please look at: https://www.weizmann.ac.il/particle/Bressler/research-activities